What Is Iceland Famous For? 23 Travel Facts About Iceland

 Due to the harsh climates, animal products make up a bigger part of Icelandic cuisine.
 However, herbs and vegetables are grown locally in geothermally heated greenhouses and this provides a supply of fresh vegetables year-round.

-It is also highly recommended for foreigners to try their street food, particularly a local favorite, the pylsa (hot dog).
+TIP: It is also highly recommended for foreigners to try their street food, particularly a local favorite, the pylsa (hot dog).

 Also if you are bold enough, try the traditional Icelandic food which is easily available.